rjsalvadorr/portfolio-v4a/content/blog/code/snackwatcher/index.md

   - hideDate
 ---

-Sometime in late 2015/early 2016, I was involved in a SnackWatcher project at the Jonah Group.
+Sometime in late 2015/early 2016, I was involved in a neat project at the Jonah Group.

+<!-- more -->

 This was a fun exercise involving a sweet office tradition.

-<!-- more -->

 ## Hardware used